 Despite the reactivity of the “old” generation, the general infrastructure of life has changed so much that the patterns of behavior and consumption have changed even among them, let alone the young.

 These changes are so rapid that our expectations from brands have outstripped the development of these brands themselves.
 Our children are no longer ready to wait a whole week to watch a new episode of the series, and advertising that interrupts the showing of a movie or video at the most inopportune moment is incredibly annoying to them.
 In fact, they are much more focused on the content that interests them, which they have chosen.

 Much has been said about how marketers need to understand how different consumer groups view the world, what they are doing, and why they are doing this.
 But is it possible to receive information about changes in behavior even before they occur?
-For this, a great deal of research is being carried out among children and youth, in schools and institutes.
+For this, great research is being carried out among children and youth, in schools and institutes.
 In our country, of course, there are much fewer such studies than abroad, because we are more and more interested in issues “here and now”.
 But it is precisely those who look to the future and will continue to play an increasing role in the market, it is such companies and marketers who research and closely monitor all the changes that the next generations show.